Enroll Now

 SPSS

-In this BCom project, students assess the overall impact of contemporary CSR initiatives and ethical practices on an organization’s reputation.
-It also evaluates the role these practices play in building stakeholder trust.
+Corporate Social Responsibility (CSR) and Business EthicsThis BCom project helps students assess the overall impact of contemporary CSR initiatives and ethical practices on an organization’s reputation.
+Case studies

 Research